mnz1988/stable-diffusion-guide/README.md

       * `EasyNegative, worst quality, low quality, normal quality, child, painting, drawing, sketch, cartoon, anime, render, 3d, blurry, deformed, disfigured, morbid, mutated, bad anatomy, bad art`

    * **EasyNegative:** <a name="promptneg"></a>The negative prompts above use EasyNegative, which is an *embedding* or "magic word" that encodes many bad things to make your images better.
 Otherwise you'd have to use a huge negative prompt.
-      * If you're using the collab in this guide you already have this installed.
+      * If you're using the colab in this guide you already have this installed.
 Otherwise, you will have to [download this tiny file](https://huggingface.co/datasets/gsdf/EasyNegative/resolve/main/EasyNegative.safetensors), put it in your `stable-diffusion-webui/embeddings` folder, then go to the bottom of your WebUI page and click *Reload UI*.
 It will then work when you type that word.

    A comparison with and without these negative prompts including EasyNegative can be seen [further down ▼](#matrixneg).